- Melissa Pearce

-With her career spanning over 20 years, Australian artist Emma Hack has become renowned for her works of art which combine nature, wallpaper design and the shapes of the human form.
+With her career spanning over 20 years, Australian artist Emma Hack has become renowned for works of art that combine nature, wallpaper design and the shapes of the human form.
 In these beautiful works, Hack creates playful dialogues between the bodies of her muses and their painted surroundings.

 Multi-talented in her conquests, Emma Hack has specialised in face and body painting for over 20 years.
 She began her career in Adelaide as a makeup artist, hairdresser and children’s face painter, later moving onto body painting.
 Her varied skills today enable her to create incredibly detailed works of art, which seamlessly merge the contours of the human body with the painted designs, which often take inspirations from nature.
 Having previously used experienced photographers to capture her works, Hack has recently taken to photography herself, and exhibits her ability to successfully experiment with a range of creative outlets.

 By merging components of high art, design and body painting, Emma Hack has created a type of body art that is innovative and incredibly detailed.
 Her wide collection of works are seen to take influences ranging from popular culture (POP!), to personal memories and experiences (Mirrored Whispers), to the bold designs of the 1960s and her discovery of renowned designer Florence Broadhurst.
 The influences from Broadhurst’s works can be seen in Hack’s more recent Wallpaper editions.
 Hack’s brightly coloured pieces are bursting with ideas from nature and promote styles of design affiliated with this, such as the Art Nouveau movement.
 She has been working with the technique of combining body painting with fine art since 2005, and has since reached a new level of maturity and ingenuity.